suschuk24/readme-generator/README.md

-# professional readme generator
+# Professional Readme Generator

 ## Description:

 ![License](https://img.shields.io/badge/License-MIT-blue.svg "License Badge")

-this is a template to generate a professional readme page for combined reference with any application that you are building!
+This is a quick and easy to use template where a user answers a series of questions related to a normal README file.
+Then, those inputs are placed into the templated and displayed as a professional quality README.md file!

 # Table of Contents